prathamgahlout/moodle-automated-attendance/Readme.md

 ### Description

-A python script to automate the task of loging into the eduserver of Nit calicut and marking the attendance manually.
+A python script to automate the task of logging into the eduserver of NIT Calicut and marking the attendance manually.
 Many would agree that it is rather a tough task especially for the morning 8'O clock classes.

 ---